GabrielMacJr/Top_Grossing_Movies/README.md

 # Objective
 The goal of this project is to find the top grossing movies (Domestic U.S.) and create a Power BI model

-# Microsoft Power BI Model
+# Microsoft Power BI Dashboard
 The model was done using both tables mentioned below.